gcziprusz/project-tmpl/README-SETUP.md

    - Account details: Select your midstone profile (e.g. `midstone`)
    - Region: `us-east-2` _(this should be the default)_
    - User permissions provider: IAM _(this should be the default)_
-   - "Enter the __ ARN ... or we will create one for you": _leave all of these questions blank_
+   - "Enter the __ ARN ... or we will create one for you": _you'll see a series of these questions, leave all of them blank_
    - "Does your application contain any IMAGE type Lambda functions?": `N` _(this should be the default)_
+   - Confirm the summary (press Enter)
-   - Confirm the summary, and enter `y` to proceed with creation.
+   - Enter `y` to proceed with creation
-   - When you see the `Pipeline IAM user credential` output, save the values shown for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-You will not be shown these again, but will need to use them in the next step.
+   - **When you see the `Pipeline IAM user credential` output, save the values shown for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.** You will not be shown these again, but will need to use them in the next step.

    <details>
       <summary><b>Click to see a screen recording of this step...</b></summary>